mlpack/mlboard/examples/image.md

                                  int height,
                                  int width,
                                  int channel,
-                                 Filewriter& fw,
+                                 mlboard::Filewriter& fw,
                                  const std::string& displayName,
                                  const std::string& description)
 ```

-The API accepts `tag`, `step`, `encodedImage` (Image data in encoded format) and then the metadata about image along with filewriter object and Name and description.
+The API accepts `tag`, `step`, `encodedImage` (Image data in encoded format), the metadata about image (height and width) along with `mlboard::Filewriter` object, Name and description.

 Following is a snippet that would log a single image for 1 step in temp directory.